LuFernandoMG/ethonline24/contracts/README.md

 - `LeasingRequestFunded`: Emitted when a leasing request receives funding, capturing details like the leaseId, funder, amount, fundedAmount, and numTokens.

+### Mint and Distribute Tokens

+**mintTokens**: This function is called when a leasing request is fully funded.
+It mints ERC20 tokens equivalent to the amount funded for each investor.

+**distributeTokens**: After minting, this function distributes the tokens to the investors based on their investment.

+**Security Considerations**:
+- `mintTokens` and `distributeTokens` are protected by `onlyOwner` to ensure that only the platform can mint and distribute tokens.
+- Uses OpenZeppelin's `ReentrancyGuard` to prevent reentrancy attacks and `Ownable` for access control.

+**Events:**
+- `TokensMinted`: Emitted when tokens are minted successfully.

 ### Usage

 To deploy and interact with the `CrowdLeasingContract`, follow these steps: